 Although a fabric setting is not a mandatory feature on a good iron, it certainly is nice to have.
 A fabric setting will make ironing much faster and easier, especially if you have a bunch of different fabrics in your ironing basket.
 Look for an iron that has an easy to read and set dial or control.

 Steam irons range in price from $20-$200.
 Low end irons do not have a lot of special features and are best suited for those who only iron occasionally.
 High end irons are packed full of great features and offer a professional press; however, they are a waste of money for someone who only irons occasionally.
 High end irons are best suited for those who iron on the regular bases and for those with uniforms and such, that need to have a professional quality press.
 Midrange irons are best for those who use the iron several times a month, but not all the time.
 They offer most of the features that the high end irons offer, but have a far more affordable price tag.

 WarrantyMost steam irons come with anywhere from a 30 day to a year warranty.
 Irons generally do not break down in the first few months of use, so a short warranty tends to be rather useless.
 Try to get one that offers a full year warranty.
 Many customers have stated that their iron broke down after 9-10 months of use, so a year warranty would at least cover them.

 Below is a short synopsis of online steam iron reviews.
 Reading customer reviews and analyzing steam iron ratings is an excellent way to determine which steam iron is the best steam iron for you.
-Note that this is our updated list for 2014.
-You can find last our rankings of last year's top rated models at the bottom of this page.
+Note that this is our updated list for 2015.
+You can find last our rankings of 2013's top rated models at the bottom of this page.